 As with so many things in the insurance market, rent protection insurance is not a one-size-fits all service and the price you end up paying for your policy will depend on a number of factors, including which insurance provider you decide to use.

-To give you a rough idea of what you can expect to pay, TheHouseShop’s Rent Protection Insurance with legal expenses cover and no excess starts from as little as £149 for a 12 month policy (Give them a call on 0800 048 8910 to find out more).
+To give you a rough idea of what you can expect to pay, TheHouseShop’s Rent Guarantee Insurance with legal expenses cover and no excess starts from as little as £15 per month for a 12 month policy.
 You should be wary of anything drastically cheaper than this price, because if something seems too good to be true, it probably is!
 Similarly, if you see a policy advertised a much higher price, you should ask the provider to give you some more detail on what the policy includes, as you may find that it has been bundled with other insurance products that you may not really want or need.
 They may be able to offer you a simpler more basic policy that covers all your key points for a lower price, so it’s always worth investigating and asking your provider if they can customise the policy to suit your needs.